sappelhoff/usb-to-ttl/docs/data-and-scripts.rst

 Data and analysis scripts from the article
 ==========================================

-.. note:: This part of the documentation will be updated once the preprint it out: **"In COM we trust: feasibility of USB based event marking"**

 Preprint
 ^^^^^^^^

-The preprint of "In COM We Trust: Feasibility of USB-Based Event Marking" is available on PsyArXiv: link-to-be-done
+The preprint of "In COM We Trust: Feasibility of USB-Based Event Marking" is available on PsyArXiv: `doi:10.31234/osf.io/x5dnb <https://doi.org/10.31234/osf.io/x5dnb>`_

 Data
 ^^^^